mohanadhabib/FlutterFoodApp/README.md

-# final_project
+# Food App

-A new Flutter project.
+A New Food Application for Android made with Flutter and Firebase Cloud Firestore.

 ## Getting Started